 Scott Templeton, who wins a Pulitzer for his fabricated story while Gus is demoted.

-Played earlier and a lot more devastatingly at the end of the second season when The Greek and his cronies get away scot-free with the police still having no idea who they really are.
+The Greek and his cronies in the second season get away scot-free with the police still having no idea who they really are.
 Made worse when they resurface in the story a couple seasons later and we see that they've managed to avoid prosecution and are back in business in Baltimore.

 Being Good Sucks: Not surprising considering the cynical nature of the show.
 Then again: the bad guys don't always have it easy either (see above).